What Marketing Strategy Gave Gymshark Such Rapid Growth?

 2. Community Engagement Over Traditional Advertising

-While big sports brands ran TV ads and print campaigns, Gymshark focused on community building.
+While traditional sports brands invested heavily in TV and print advertising, Gymshark focused on community-building initiatives.

 • Athlete-driven tours